This set of Microbiology Multiple Choice Questions & Answers (MCQs) focuses on “Viruses Containing Single – Stranded RNA”.

 7. Yellow fever is caused by ____________

-Explanation: Yellow fever is caused by flaviviruses which differs from others in causing a disease in which the liver, kidney, and other organs are affected.
+Explanation: Yellow fever is caused by flaviviruses that differ from others in causing a disease in which the liver, kidney, and other organs are affected.

 8. Which of the following viruses consists of a helical nucleocapsid?